Donate

 vl6180x-time-of-flight-distance-sensor-carrier-wit-593348-1654-87636

-I have written an Arduino software with a filtering solution to detect all kind of filaments.
+I have written Arduino software with a filtering solution to detect all kinds of filaments.
 I have tested with over 30 filaments I had in my stock.
 The solution looked excitingly promising.
 It was working even with transparent filament.
-The weakest signal I got was from Black filament, nevertheless it was still detectable.
-Below you can see the distance reading of the sensor.
-Peaks - no filament, dips are with detected filament.
+The weakest signal I got was from Black filament, nevertheless, it was still detectable.
+Below, you can see the distance reading of the sensor.
+Peaks: no filament; dips: detected filament.

 WhatsApp Image 2021-05-14 at 21.50.29